Abhishek-Mallick/universal-box/template/FullStack/React(Frontend)+Nodejs(Backend)/README.md

 - **MongoDB**: A NoSQL database known for its flexibility and scalability.
 - **Mongoose**: An elegant MongoDB object modeling for Node.js.

+### Devops

+- **Docker** : Docker is an open-source containerization platform by which you can pack your application and all its dependencies into a standardized unit called a container

 ## Installation
 1. **Populate the .env.example file**: